-Drug rehab programmes are designed to address the individual’s issues.
+Devon Drug rehab programmes are designed to address the individual’s issues.
 If you are having difficulties with any of the drugs that we mention here, there is help available.
 A drug problem isn’t simply defined by the amount or the frequency of use, but by the problems it is causing in your life.
-If drugs are affecting your relationships, your wellbeing, your mental health, your work, your finances or you’re your family, it may well be that you need help.
+If drugs are affecting your relationships, your wellbeing, your mental health, your work, your finances or you’re your family, it may well be that you need help from a drug rehab.

 Devon drug rehab and alcohol rehab options

-Unfortunately, rehab options in Devon are limited.
+Unfortunately, options for rehab in Devon are limited.
 Local authority and funding cuts over recent years have meant that services have struggled to survive or offer quality services.
 What services are available to you may depend on which part of Devon you live in.
-Most towns within Devon will have community-based groups, possibly out-patient counselling and prescribing services.
-However, accessing rehab is proving to be incredibly difficult.
+Most towns will have community-based groups, possibly out-patient counselling and prescribing services.
+However, accessing rehab in Devon is proving to be incredibly difficult.

 Pros of NHS Rehab: